Type 2 Oral Diabetes Medications (Oral)

 - reduces the production of glucose by the liver.

-Sulfonylureas are the oldest classes of type 2 oral diabetes medications.
+Sulfonylureas are the oldest classes of oral diabetes medications.
 Sulfonylureas work primarily by stimulating the release of insulin.
 Insulin is the hormone responsible for regulating blood glucose by increasing the uptake of blood glucose by tissues and increasing storage of glucose in the liver.

 Meglitinides and sulfonylureas have a similar mechanism of action.
 Meglitinides are short acting glucose lowering medications.
 They stimulate the secretion of insulin from the pancreas.

-α-glucosidase inhibitors delay the digestion and absorption of starch or carbohydrates by inhibiting enzymes in the small intestine that help breakdown these molecules.
+α-glucosidase inhibitors delay the digestion and absorption of starch or carbohydrates by inhibiting enzymes in the small intestine which help breakdown these molecules.
 The starches and carbohydrates are broken down into glucose, which then is absorbed from the intestine and increases the level in the blood.

 DPP-4 inhibitors help lower blood glucose by increasing the production of insulin from the pancreas and reducing the release of glucose from the liver.